European mink: Build

+Skull, as illustrated by Gerrit Smith Miller Jr.

 The European mink is a typical representative of the genus Mustela, having a greatly elongated body with short limbs.
 However, compared to its close relative, the Siberian weasel, the mink is more compact and less thinly built, thus approaching ferrets and European polecats in build.
 The European mink has a large, broad head with short ears.
 The limbs are short, with relatively well-developed membranes between the digits, particularly on the hind feet.
 The mink's tail is short, and does not exceed half the animal's body length (constituting about 40% of its length).
 The European mink's skull is less elongated than the kolonok's, with more widely spaced zygomatic arches and has a less massive facial region.
 In general characteristics, the skull is intermediate in shape between that of the Siberian weasel and the European polecat.
 Overall, the skull is less specialized for carnivory than that of polecats and the American mink.
 Males measure 373–430 mm in body length, while females measure 352–400 mm.
 Tail length is 153–190 mm in males and 150–180 mm.
 Overall weight is 550–800 g.
 It is a fast and agile animal, which swims and dives skilfully.
 It is able to run along stream beds, and stay underwater for one to two minutes.
 When swimming, it paddles with both its front and back limbs simultaneously.